Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Problem statement and solution outline

 \subsection{Meta-decisions on the definition of decision}

-The proposed answer on the question what constitutes a decision as embodied in the definition in Section \ref{Defdec}, involves some meta decisions with which one may disagree.
+The proposed answer on the question what constitutes a decision as embodied in the definition in Section \ref{Defdec} below involves some meta decisions (alternatively called design decisions) with which one may disagree.
 Without taking the risk of such disagreement writing this paper is pointless.
 Here are the main meta decisions that enter my explanation of what is a decision: